hageboeck/OpenlabLecture/README.md

 To display the image, we have two options:
 - The image gets exported as png if boost GIL and libpng are available.
 The Makefile is not very smart in detecting those, so you might have to improvise a bit.
-- The image is also exported as PPM, a very simple text-based image format.
+- The image can also be exported as PPM, a very simple text-based image format.
 You can use imagemagick's `display` to view it:
 ```
 display julia.ppm
 ```